C1rdec/Poe-Lurker/assets/Pushover.md

 ### With all the above you should have:
  - your `UserKey`
  - Your `ApiToken` (Application)
- - Your `Device` listed in Pushover profile page
+ - Your `Device` listed on your Pushover profile page

 # You are ready to lurk!